What To Do With Tofu: Types, Tips & Recipes You’ll Love

 When preparing firm tofu, drain excess water with a method called ‘pressing’.
 Either press the tofu between two paper towels or weigh it down with something heavy to remove moisture.

 Another method is ‘salt-soaking’.
-Place the tofu in saltwater for about fifteen minutes, then press out any liquid from the tofu with a paper towel.
+Place the tofu in salt water for about fifteen minutes, then press out any liquid from the tofu with a paper towel.
 This method also adds more taste to the tofu.

 Recipe ideas